MathieuLoutre/grunt-aws-s3/README.md

 The ACL you want to apply to ALL the files that will be uploaded.
 The ACL values can be found in the [documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3_20060301.html#putObject-property).

-#### options.concurrency
+#### options.uploadConcurrency
 Type: `Integer`
 Default: `1`

-Number of actions (delete, upload, downloads that you have specified in the target) in parallel.
-By default, there's no concurrency, the actions are made one after the other.
+Number of uploads in parallel.
+By default, there's no concurrency.
+Note: This used to be called `concurrency` but the option has been deprecated, however it is still backwards compatible.

 #### options.downloadConcurrency
 Type: `Integer`
 Default: `1`

 Number of download in parallel.
 By default, there's no concurrency.
-This differs from `options.concurrency` because you can have `options.concurrency` set to `1` to launch your uploads, then your downloads and still have `options.downloadConcurrency` set to `10` for a faster download action within the subtask.

 #### options.params
 Type: `Object`